MoEngage Destination

 Supported mappings

-RudderStack maps the following properties to the MoEngage properties before sending them using MoEngage’s HTTP API.
+RudderStack maps the following properties to the MoEngage properties before sending them using MoEngage’s HTTP API in cloud mode.

 RudderStack propertyMoEngage property